jaredfung9/fung-jared-advent-of-code-repository/2025/06/README.md

 * suspecting that it's pushing the newlines to the stack
 * main issue is input is not being read correctly
 * double adding last element? seems like EOF check is not working how I expected
+* maybe getline isn't reading in an EOF to the istringstream
+* needed to use (buffer_stream >> x) as the while condition